deven98/ez_animation/README.md

 ### DEFINE EzAnimation

+(RECOMMENDED METHOD) A more efficient animation:

+    EzAnimation animation = EzAnimation(10.0, 100.0, Duration(seconds: 1), context: context);

+ANOTHER METHOD: (Note that this animation needs to be manually stopped or it will go to completion even when another screen is pushed.)

     EzAnimation animation = EzAnimation(10.0, 100.0, Duration(seconds: 1));

 (Notice that you can define this outside of initState, unlike normal animation controllers)